Pregnancy Travel insurance

 A good way to celebrate might be your first family holiday!
 We know travelling with a baby can be stressful, so we've helped where we can.
 Through one simple phone call to our free and friendly UK call centre team, you can add your newborn to your existing annual travel insurance policy and they'll receive full cover under your policy.

-- Single trip: you are fully covered for one trip of no longer than 365 days.
+- Single trip: you are covered for one trip of no longer than 365 days.

-- Annual multi-trip: for one single payment, you will have financial protection for an unlimited amount trips, each up to 23 days across 12 months.
+- Annual multi-trip: for one single payment, you will have protection for an unlimited amount trips, each up to hx-insurance/days-per-trip days across 12 months.

 Visit our annual multi-trip travel insurance page for more information.